-My beloved sisters and brothers in Christ,
+My beloved brothers and sisters in Christ,

-Father Stephen Oranuba
+Fr.
+Stephen Oranuba

 Please log in to https://www.erzbistum-koeln.de for further details.